RavoPL/arcade-terminal/README.md

 ## Deployment

-This project was deployed using *Code Institute's Python Terminal on Heroku*.

 ### GitHub

+This project was deployed using *Code Institute's Python Template* on GitHub.

+You can *deploy the repository* on GitHub by following these steps:

+1. In your GitHub repository navigate to the *Settings* tab
+2. In the menu on the left hand side select *Pages*
+3. For the source of your repo select *branch: main*
+4. After the webpage refreshes, you will see a ribbon on the top saying: *"Your site is published at https://ravopl.github.io/arcade-terminal/"*

 You can *fork the repository* by following these steps: